What are my rights?

 If your holiday plans changed due to an overbooking

 If your holiday plans are changed due to an overbooking, it's likely that the agreement between you and the provider of the travel or accommodation has been breached.
 When a contract is breached in this way, you're entitled to claim compensation or a refund from the provider.

 If your flight was cancelled

 If your flight was cancelled, airlines or tour operators will often arrange alternate transportation to enable you to reach the destination named on your ticket.
 If this is not possible, you should be entitled to a refund of the unused portion of your ticket.

 You may also be entitled to compensation for out-of-pocket expenses you have as a result of the cancellation, such as for taxi service or overnight accommodation.

 Check the information you received when you made the booking to see what you’re supposed to get.
 There are also minimum compensation standards under Canada’s new Air Passenger Protection Regulations.
-See our guidance on your “flight rights” for more information on your rights if there is a problem with a flight.
+We explain these in our guidance on your flight rights.

 Step 1.
 Contact the company you booked with